Inija Trinkūnienė

-Inija Trinkūnienė (born October 25, 1951, in Kelmė) is a Lithuanian ethnologist, folklorist, sociologist, psychologist, head of folk music group Kūlgrinda and the high priestess (krivė) of the Romuva community of the old Lithuanian faith.
-She became the high priestess after the death of the previous high priest (krivis) and her husband Jonas Trinkūnas in 2014.
+Inija Trinkūnienė (born 25 October 1951) is a Lithuanian ethnologist, folklorist, sociologist, psychologist, head of folk music group Kūlgrinda and the high priestess (krivė) of the Romuva community of the old Lithuanian faith.
+She became the high priestess after the death of the previous high priest (krivis), her husband Jonas Trinkūnas, in 2014.
 She is a founding member of the European Congress of Ethnic Religions.
 She holds a master's degree in psychology from Vilnius University.
 She was a featured speaker in the Indigenous Plenary Session at the Parliament of the World Religions in Toronto in 2015.